ucc23/updt_UCC/README.md

 # UCC management

-The UCC files live in several repositories within the [UCC23](https://github.com/ucc23) organization.
+The UCC lives in several repositories within the [UCC23](https://github.com/ucc23) organization and in its associated [Zenodo repository](https://doi.org/10.5281/zenodo.8250523).

+- The main UCC database along, with a single file with all the identified members, is stored in the Zenodo repository

-- The [ucc](https://github.com/ucc23/ucc) repository contains the main files required to build the [public site](https://ucc.ar).
-Every pushed commit to this repo produces an **automatic build of the site**
+- For each entry in the database there is a corresponding entry in the [ucc](https://github.com/ucc23/ucc) repository in the form of an `.md` file.
+This repository also contains most of the files required to build the [public site](https://ucc.ar)

-- The eight `QXX` repositories ([Q1P](https://github.com/ucc23/Q1P), etc.) contain the bulk of the files used by the site,  within the folders `datafiles, notebooks, plots`
+- The eight `QXX` repositories ([Q1P](https://github.com/ucc23/Q1P), etc.) contain the `.parquet` files with the identified members for each OC (in the `datafiles` folders), as well as two plots per
+  OC: one with the four diagrams and one for the Aladin Lite plot (in the `plots` folders).
+The plots are loaded by the public site from this repository.

-- The [updt_ucc](https://github.com/ucc23/updt_UCC), this one, contains the scripts and data files required to update the UCC (mostly) automatically
+- Finally the [updt_ucc](https://github.com/ucc23/updt_UCC) repository, this one, contains the scripts and data files required to update the UCC (mostly) automatically

 **What do you want to do?**